 We get it.
 You’ve been busy.
 Testing the market, refining your product, building your team and raising funds, it’s no easy task.
 The problem is, when you’re juggling so many balls, there are some important things you might forget along the way.
 Here's why your brand, is something you should never forget.

 1) Branding outsmarts the competition

 It’s a competitive commercial world.
 Even if you’re sure your venture is a first mover, one of a kind, you can guarantee that if you have a potential or growing customer base, others will be making claims for their attention and wallets in no time.
 So, your business needs to offer more than great features, good price points and a team of winning smiles.
-It needs to establish a clear position in the mind's of your customers.
+It needs to establish a clear and distinct position in the mind's of your customers.
 It needs to become recognised as the go-to place for what you offer.
 You might well have first mover advantage.
 A strong brand helps you keep it.

 2) Branding builds credibility